 When people think of Rome, what often pops into their heads is food, the Colosseum, and the Vatican.
 And that’s pretty accurate, but the city has so much more for you to see and do!
 One of them is the Catacombs of Rome, which we highly recommend putting at the top of your list.
 In this guide, we cover how to visit the Rome Catacombs.

-Pro Tip: Planning can be tough, but it’s easier to organize your trip when you have all your resources in one place.
-Create a browser folder and bookmark this post along with our dedicated guide to planning your visit to Rome, where you’ll find everything you need.
-Also, check out our best Rome Catacombs tours.
+Pro Tip: It’s easier to organize your trip when you have all your resources in one place.
+Create a browser folder and bookmark this post.
+Also, check out our guide to Rome for more planning resources, our top Rome Catacombs tours for a memorable trip, and how to visit the Rome Catacombs at night.

 Visiting the Catacombs of Rome: What We’ll Cover